carsonfarmer/blog/content/blog/nyc_geocoder.md

 > Rubygems: http://rubygems.org/gems/nyc_geo_client

-Note that you need to [register an app with DoITT][developer] (and sign it up for the Geoclient API) then wait a few days before being able to use the API.
+Note that you need to [register an app with DoITT][developer] (and sign it up for the Geoclient API) <s>then wait a few days before being able</s> to use the API.
 So get registered ASAP!

 [betaNYC]: http://www.meetup.com/betanyc/